tejpalvirk/qualitativeresearch/README.md

 - **collected_on**: Data collection date
 - **analyzes**: Analysis relationship
 - **triangulates_with**: Triangulation between data sources
+- **has_status**: Links entities to their current status (active, completed, pending, abandoned)
+- **has_priority**: Links entities to their priority level (high, low)
+- **precedes**: Indicates that one analysis activity comes before another in a sequence

 ## Available Tools

 The Qualitative Researcher MCP Server provides these tools for interacting with research knowledge:

 ### startsession
 Starts a new qualitative research session, generating a unique session ID and displaying current research projects, recent data collection, emergent themes, and previous sessions.
+Shows status information via has_status relations, priority levels via has_priority relations, and identifies research activities ready to be worked on next based on sequential process relationships.

 ### loadcontext
 Loads detailed context for a specific entity (project, participant, interview, etc.), displaying relevant information based on entity type.
+Includes status information, priority levels, and sequential process relationships.

 ### endsession
 Records the results of a research session through a structured, multi-stage process: